To view free Open-Eye Śakti Transmission Classes, click here to become a member

 Uncategorized Feb 13, 2025

 There are four dimensions of the central channel, each nested inside the other like a telescoping antenna.
-The outer sheath is the Suᚣumṇa Nāḍī (the grossest channel, which goes from the base of the spine to the ajna cakra), next is the Vajra Nāḍī (from the base of the spine to the center of the head), then the Citriṇī Nāḍī (from the base of the spine to the crown).
+The outer sheath is the Suṣumṇa Nāḍī (the grossest channel, which goes from the base of the spine to the ajna cakra), next is the Vajra Nāḍī (from the base of the spine to the center of the head), then the Citriṇī Nāḍī (from the base of the spine to the crown).
 These three are all pathways for Śakti, or energy.
 The fourth and subtlest dimension is the Brahmanāḍī, which I call the Divine Thread.

 The Divine Thread is the rising light of pure Consciousness.
 It expresses Itself as the Citriṇī, Vajra, and the Suṣumṇa, as well as the Iḍā and the Piṅgala (the nāḍīs that are our mental, emotional, and physical self).
 The Brahmanāḍī extends to the space approximately twelve fingers above the head, to a space called dvādaśānta.
-This is the abode of Parā, the dwelling place of the powers of Consciousness that are will, knowledge,...
+This is the abode of Parā, the dwelling place of the powers of Consciousness that are will, knowledge, and action.
+Those powers express everything in crea...

 Continue Reading...